csiu/predictTissue/data/README.md

 ## About

-`input.txt` is a CSV table representing whether H3K4me3 promoter signal is present ("1") or absent ("0") in a genomic bin.
+`input.txt` (created by using the [Makefile](../Makefile)) is a CSV table representing whether H3K4me3 promoter signal is present ("1") or absent ("0") in a genomic bin.
 In total, there are 53 samples and 205,643 bins of interest.

 ## Acknowledgement